moniafavaro/journi/README.md

 ## Project Overview

+My third project on the General Assembly Software Engineering Immersive course at General Assembly and my first group project.

 We were inspired to create something which circulated around social media with a strong influence centred around the feed and using a map API.

 <!-- video -->